-It’s officially HOT outside.
-Seriously, it’s been hitting 3-digit temperatures where I live!
-For many people, the warm weather means road trips, beaches, swimming, boating, barbecuing, hiking, and so many other outdoor activities!
+It’s officially HOT outside … and I’m loving it!
+For many people, the warm weather means road trips, beaches, swimming, boating, barbecuing, hiking, and so many other outdoor activities.
 While you already know it’s important to protect your skin from the harsh sun, did you know your dog needs protection too?

 You may not realize it, but your fur baby can get sunburned.
 In fact, your pup is at risk of all the same dangers as we are when it comes to UV rays.
 I’m talking about painful sunburn, tumors, skin cancer, etc. While all dogs are at risk, some are more susceptible than others.
 Just like humans, the lighter the dog, the greater the risk.

 - Light-colored dogs

 The most susceptible areas to get sunburned are the:

 - Nose (especially if your dog has a pink nose)